AMAC Board of Directors

 Chair, AMAC Chapters Development Committee

 Ms. Mann began her career in aviation at Hartsfield Jackson Atlanta International Airport as a procurement professional.
-She was afforded the opportunity to join the HAS as the Chief Procurement Officer.
-Currently thriving in Infrastructure, Ms. Mann enjoys aligning her project management and procurement experience with current aviation programs and opportunities impacting passengers, contractors and businesses around airports and transportation.
+She was allowed to join the HAS as the Chief Procurement Officer.
+Ms. Mann enjoys aligning her project management and procurement experience with current aviation programs and opportunities impacting passengers, contractors and businesses around airports and transportation.

 Robin Gibson